dbangdev/dbang.dev/docs/tutorial-basics/secure-design-catalog.md

 jbang catalog update github_user
 ```

-ddang will prompt you to confirm scripts' new permissions if different with local jbang-catalog.json cache, and it's like Android App update.
+dbang will prompt you to confirm scripts' new permissions if different with local jbang-catalog.json cache, and it's like Android App update.

 # Cache delete